 A cassette typically consists of 5 to 11 cogs (gears) of different sizes.
 The larger cogs provide low gears, making it easier to pedal uphill, while the smaller cogs offer higher gears for faster pedaling on flat or downhill terrain.
 The cassette is held in place with a lockring, which must be tightened to the manufacturer’s specified torque to ensure proper function.
 Understanding the basics of the cassette is crucial to maintaining and upgrading your mountain bike for the best riding experience.

-Read Also: How to Easily Raise the Handlebars on a Mountain Bike
+Read Also: How to Properly Adjust the Handlebar Height on Your Mountain Bike

 Breaking Down the Mechanics of a Mountain Bike Cassette